NorbertXYZ/eclipse/README.md

 By default (I think most people run FreeBSD on Intel or AMD platforms) - take the file org.eclipse.platform.ide-freebsd.gtk.x86_64.tar.gz und untar it in a folder of your choice.
 You will get a binary executable eclipse/eclipse.
 Adjust your PATH settings, so eclipse can be called on command line, whenever you want.

 It should be noted, that a "meven" folder will be created, too.
 If everything went fine, delete the build folder, this frees a lot of storage!

-## Using ports

-So today I could make a successfull build of the port - at least with a "fake" port called eclipse-4.32 which I created in /usr/ports/java and which run successfully.
-I extracted the content of the folder port and run: "make; make install".

-There may be small adaptations neccessary - e.g. I put all patches in 1 file.
-But it was more conveniant for me.